ARTISTS A-Z DIRECTORY

 Inspired by architecture and a real passion for drawing, Max intricately depicts scenes and buildings of particular beauty in his eyes.
 His focus is to capture the minute details within his chosen subject, mostly using very fine pens, Max is able to pick out these very small details within his drawings to a very high degree of visual accuracy.

 Seascape painter based in Teignmouth, Devon.
 Fine Art Graduate Plymouth University and art ambassador for the English Riviera UNESCO Global Geopark.
-Large surfing waves of Devon and Cornwall's coastline inspire her work "I want the viewer to feel they can walk across the sand or dive into a turquoise sea".
+Large surfing waves of Devon and Cornwall's coastline inspire her work.
+Another series explores the patterns and play of light created when the sunlight hits shallow turquoise water.

 Lynn paints contemporary landscapes and abstract flowers.
 Her gestural, expressive style captures the essence of a place, a mood, a time.
 Painting with the seasons, capturing the colour and movement with bold and energetic mark-making.
 She has a close relationship with nature having photographed it professionally for nearly 20 years.